-- For each device, the database is fed with information: its xAAL address, its type and a set of tags. - Information can be added, updated or deleted. - One can question it on tags associated to a device. - One can question it on devices associated on some tags or types. - One can question it on existing tags or known types. - Note that a device may be known by the database without being actually present on the bus.
+For each device, the database is fed with information: its xAAL address and a set of tags.
+(Note that the type of the device may be a tag.)

+Information can be added, updated or deleted.

+One can question it on tags associated to a device.

+One can question it on devices associated on some tags.

+One can question it on existing tags.

+One can question it on known devices.

+Note that a device may be known by the database without being actually present on the bus.
 (The presence is managed in a different way.)